Get Your 100% Free

 Not Just Any Debt Attorney

 As a founding partner at LHA, Jeremiah E. Heck is a leader in consumer law.
-He knows how to identify FCRA violations and help resolve the matter in your favor.
+He can identify FCRA violations and help resolve the matter in your favor.

 “I had a great experience and I highly recommend this firm.
 I worked with Jeremiah Heck and he treated my case with integrity, professionalism and was responsive to me and explained the terms of my case in a manner that was easy to understand.”